 Holtmann, who finished 6-1 on the season with a 3.36 ERA, was selected in the 24th round of the 2015 MLB Draft by the Diamondbacks.
 Silva capped off the campaign with 76 strikeouts, second-most on the team, and a 4.29 ERA.
 He was selected in the 11th round of the 2015 MLB Draft by the Mariners.
 Strode earned third team All-American honors from the National Collegiate Baseball Writers Association after making 30 relief appearances en route to a 3-0 record, 14 saves and a 1.80 ERA.
 The Cleveland Indians selected him in the 10th round of the draft.

-Upon his return in 2012, Bell relied on some new faces to solidify the weekend rotation with a pair of freshmen in Brandon Leibrandt and Mike Compton and sophomore Peter Miller filling those roles.
+Upon his return in 2012, Bell relied on some new faces to solidify the weekend rotation with a pair of freshmen in Brandon Leibrandt and Compton and sophomore Peter Miller filling those roles.
 It marked just the third time since 1980 that Florida State opened a weekend series with a rotation consisting only of sophomores and freshmen.
 Leibrandt became the first freshman to start an opening day game in Florida State history while holding down the spot as the Friday night starter all season long.
 Compton stood as the lone pitcher in the ACC to reach double-digit wins while finishing tied for second nationally in that same category.
 Both pitchers would go on to earn Freshmen All-America honors.

 In all, seven Seminole pitchers finished the 2012 season with an ERA below 3.50 including NCBWA Stopper of the Year finalist and Dick Howser Trophy semifinalist Robert Benincasa.
 The junior right hander had a career year going 4-2 with 16 saves and a 1.32 ERA in 32 appearances.
-His 16 saves were the second most in a single-season in Florida State history and tied for the sixth most in the career annals.
+His 16 saves were the second-most in a single-season in Florida State history and tied for the sixth most in the career annals.
 Benincasa was recognized as a first team All-American by Baseball America, NCBWA and Perfect Game and was a seventh round draft pick by the Washington Nationals.
-His first season back also saw the Seminoles make a return trip to the College World Series and a fourth place finish.
+Bell’s first season back also saw the Seminoles make a return trip to the College World Series and a fourth place finish.
 For his efforts, Bell was named the top assistant coach of 2012 by Perfect Game USA.

 What followed in 2013 was equally impressive as Bell led the Seminole pitching staff to their first sub-3.00 ERA since 2003.
 FSU’s 2.92 ERA marked the third lowest in the Mike Martin era and the lowest since the 1995 squad posted an ERA of 2.72 which ironically was Bell’s final season as a pitcher with the Garnet & Gold.
-Florida State finished the season ranked second in the ACC in ERA and in the top 20 nationally in strikeouts per 9/innings (18th), strikeout-to-walk ratio (19th) and ERA (20th).
+Florida State finished the season ranked second in the ACC in ERA and in the top 20 nationally in K/9 innings (18th), strikeout-to-walk ratio (19th) and ERA (20th).
 Bell was once again recognized for his work with the Seminole pitching staff by Perfect Game USA following the 2013 campaign named one of 16 ‘Best of the Rest’ assistant coaches.

 Scott Sitz and Brandon Leibrandt each won 10 games, while Luke Weaver led all Seminole pitchers in innings pitched (98.1) and strikeouts (119).
 Eight pitchers finished the season with an ERA below 3.50, while three starters threw over 89.0 innings.
 Sitz was named a third team All-American by Louisville Slugger and Weaver became the 16th Seminole to play for Team USA and the first since 2010 after accepting an invitation to play with the Collegiate National Team during the summer of 2013.

-In 2014, 12 Seminole pitchers threw over 15.0 innings en route to pacing Florida State to a team ERA of 3.08 – good for the fourth lowest mark in the ACC and 36th nationally.
+In 2014, 12 Seminole pitchers threw over 15.0 innings in pacing Florida State to a team ERA of 3.08 – good for the fourth lowest mark in the ACC and 36th nationally.
 Weaver, who led the team in wins (8), innings pitched (106.1) and strikeouts (85), was named a third team All-American by Collegiate Baseball and was recognized as the best fielding pitcher in the nation with the ABCA/Rawlings Gold Glove Award.
 For the third year in a row, Seminole pitchers combined to throw seven shutouts.